 - 1 package Milano cookies any variety

-- Marker with edible ink or 1/4 cup chocolate chips mixed with 1 teaspoon canola oil melted in a Ziploc bag
+- Edible ink marker or ¼ cup chocolate chips mixed with 1 teaspoon canola oil, melted, and put in a Ziploc bag, with the tip cut off to make a piping bag

-- Candy eyes look for them in the cake decorating section of your grocery or craft store
+- Edible candy eyes find them in the cake decorating section of your grocery or craft store

-- Optional: addition candy for decorating such as gummy worms or candy pumpkins
+- additional candy for decorating, such as gummy worms or candy pumpkins optional

 Instructions